aaron-imbrock/can-of-books-frontend/README.md

 # Can of Books

-**Author**: Aaron Imbrock and Cisco Sanchez **Version**: 1.1.0 (current)
+**Author**: Aaron Imbrock and Cisco Sanchez

+**Version**: 1.2.0 (current)

 ## Overview

 This applications enables the user to load a series of book images and titles from a Mongo database.
 The application allows the user to add books and delete books from the Mongo database.
+The application allows users to update existing books.

 ## Getting Started